Adldap2/Adldap2-Laravel/README.md

 }
 ```

+> **Note**: Attribute handlers are constructed using the `app()` helper.
+This means you can type-hint any application
+> dependencies you may need in the handlers constructor.

 #### Binding the Adldap User Model to the Laravel User Model

 > **Note**: Before we begin, enabling this option will perform a single query on your AD server for a logged in user